Free Delivery £400+*

-The First thing we suggest is to look at the Plants in your garden, more specifically the shrubs in your borders, they will be the first to suffer in the cold winter weather.
+The first thing we suggest is to look at the Plants in your garden, more specifically the shrubs in your borders, they will be the first to suffer in the cold winter weather.
 Trim the plants in your border and make sure to remove any dead or dying branches as if not removed they could be a great place for problems to arise with diseases.

 There are many things you can look at planting as you now probably have very bare spots in your garden after your trimming, you might want to fill it in with a few winter flowering plants or even just some plants that look great over winter despite being deciduous.